The Square, Parwich - Things to Do

 26.2 miles walk or run with 5,800 feet of ascent, starting and finishing in the White Peak village of Alstonefield.

-The second RHS Flower Show at Chatsworth Derbyshire.
+The third RHS Flower Show at Chatsworth Derbyshire.

 Dovedale Arts Festival, Dovedale Ashbourne - 8th - 10th June